 - Monthly Financials.
 Regardless of the software brand or method of accounting used, monitoring and measuring monthly financial information is essential for keeping on track and making any necessary adjustments.

 - Terms of Trade.
 It is worth seeking legal advice and setting up terms specific to your business.
 Written terms and conditions will protect your firm, and ensure all parties understand their rights and duties.

 - Debt Collection.
 Don’t be shy to ask for money owed.
 Unpaid invoices can seriously impact on cash flow, and neglecting to follow these up in a timely manner indicates to debtors that it is acceptable not to pay their bills on time.

 - Succession Planning.
 Don’t forget the end goal.
 In addition to the business’s operational goals, consider where you ultimately see the business heading, and develop a plan for getting there.
 Succession planning also benefits your business today by ensuring the leadership is strong and united, and helps the firm to survive marketplace changes.

 - Focus on Your Strengths.
 Every business has strengths and weaknesses, so emphasize what you are good at.
 What do you do better than your competitors?
 Focus on this as your competitive edge rather than trying to be a “jack of all trades”, which has proven to be the downfall of many small businesses.

-UHY Haines Norton’s Business Improvement Manager Michael Jamieson helps businesses of all sizes to improve profitability and cashflow and add value.
-Contact Michael on 839-0246 or firstname.lastname@example.org for more information.
+UHY Haines Norton’s Business Improvement Manager Michael Jamieson helps add value to businesses of all sizes by improving profitability and cashflow and adding value.
+Contact Michael on 839-0246 or email@example.com for more information.